fabriciovd/theGameNavigator/README.md

-# theGameNavigator
+# The Game Navigator
-SoftUni React App project
+This is a SoftUni React App
 # Usage
 # Build
 # Services